Yoga Techniques for Curing Vertigo, Strengthen Your Balance

 Vertigo manifests itself due to the decrease in the blood supply to the inner ear, which weaken the connect between the inner ear and the brain.
 This decrease has been attributed to a number of factors: accumulation of fluids ( Meniere's disorder) or calcium ( BPPV- Benign Paroxysmal positional Vertigo) in the inner ear ,or any viral infection like flu.
 Vestibule neuritis is the inflammation of the nerves around the inner ear.
 Vertigo caused by Meniere's disorder is often accompanied by Tinnitus ( ringing sound in the ears).
 Other causative factors could be low blood pressure, anemia, or postural defects as in the case of cervical spondylosis, and muscular spasms.
 In cervical spondylosis vertibro-basalar artery gets blocked mechanically leading to the insufficient supply of blood to the inner ear.
 This can disrupt the flow of impulses in the nerves connecting the inner ear to the brain causing Vertigo.
 Other causes include any impact on the skull which can lead to loss of hearing along with Vertigo.
 A lot of times Vertigo can be the result of the reaction to any allergens one is allergic to.
 Any of the diseases of the nervous system can also trigger Vertigo.

-Medicines available for vertigo are basically antihistamines, which does nothing but sedate the mind, Similar effect can be achieved with yoga as well as the person feels calmer, relaxed and tranquil by practicing yoga for vertigo on regular basis.
+Medicines available for vertigo are basically antihistamines, which does nothing but sedate the mind, Similar effect can be achieved with yoga as well as the person feels calmer, relaxed and tranquil by practicing yoga for calming the mind as an adjunct to yoga for vertigo on regular basis.

 Yoga for Vertigo

-Yoga can improve the conditions associated with Vertigo by strengthening the centers of the brain responsible for balance through improved concentration.
-The Yoga techniques for curing vertigo Vertigo improve the blood circulation to the brain and the ears.
-Regular practice of Yogic techniques as part of yoga therapy for vertigo benefit by strengthening the nervous system which has a positive impact on Vertigo.
+Yoga is different from other exercises, it can improve the conditions associated with Vertigo by strengthening the centers of the brain responsible for balance through improved concentration.
+Some simple techniques for Improving the concentration power of the mind can also prove beneficial.
+The Yoga techniques for curing Vertigo improve the blood circulation to the brain and the ears.
+Regular practice of Yogic techniques for a healthy nervous system as part of yoga therapy for vertigo benefit by strengthening the nervous system which has a positive impact on Vertigo.
 Apart from supplying the oxygen rich blood to the inner ear, yoga for vertigo also strengthens the respiratory , and the alimentary systems , and help rehabilitate the mind which works positively on vertigo.

-Yoga for inner ear problems can attach vertigo from multiple angles: it can improve hemoglobin count; increase oxygenation; and can correct posture along with providing reassurance by various relaxation techniques.
+Yoga for inner ear problems can attack vertigo from multiple angles: it can improve hemoglobin count; increase oxygenation; and can correct posture along with providing reassurance by various relaxation techniques.
 A lot of times the cause for the reduced blood supply to the inner ear can be the mental condition of the patient.
 Benefits of yoga being multifaceted helps improve the state of mind which is indirectly linked to the symptoms of vertigo.
-Patanjali yoga for vertigo encompasses breathing exercises for vertigo for creating a tranquilizing effect on the mind, the blood vessels increase in diameter in response to the relaxed response from the mind which spikes up the supply of oxygen rich blood to the balance controlling center in the inner ear.
+Patanjali yoga for vertigo encompasses breathing exercises for vertigo for creating a tranquilizing effect on the mind as one of the many benefits of practicing pranayamas, the blood vessels increase in diameter in response to the relaxed response from the mind which spikes up the supply of oxygen rich blood to the balance controlling center in the inner ear.